 In the Bus-DeMeo taxonomy, which uses a larger asteroid dataset than the Tholen scheme, as well as a wider spectral range over which to classify asteroids and a different algorithm for grouping the principal features, the M class is no longer used and most M-types now fall into different sub-types of the larger X class.

-The five largest M-type asteroids after Psyche are 22 Kalliope, 129 Antigone, 216 Kleopatra, 21 Lutetia and 135 Hertha.
+Of the nine or so known M-type asteroids, the five largest after Psyche are 22 Kalliope, 129 Antigone, 216 Kleopatra, 21 Lutetia and 135 Hertha.
 Their shape, size and spectral type compared to Psyche are shown in the graphic below (in which only 21 Lutetia is an actual image, the rest are constructed from adaptive-optics images, light curves and shape models, and the diameter given is a geometric mean).

 You can read more about asteroid classification schemes in my (very long) article on the history of asteroid classification here.

 Just to wrap up, something I particularly like about the Psyche mission spacecraft is that the ensemble of onboard scientific instruments that will characterise the asteroid will not be given acronyms.
-There will be no ALICE, VIRTIS, OSIRIS, ROSINA, MIMI or GRaND, for example, the likes of which we have heard about on other missions and had to go off and look them up.
+So there will be no ALICE, VIRTIS, OSIRIS, ROSINA, MIMI or GRaND, for example, the likes of which we have heard about on other missions but had to go off and look them up because the acronym itself tells us absolutely nothing about what the instrument does.
 No, we will all know what the instrument on the Psyche spacecraft does when the scientists talk about it, calling it what it is: a magnetometer, a gamma-ray and neutron spectrometer, a multispectral imager, and an instrument to measure gravity using the spacecraft’s X‐band radio communications system.

 A final thought.
-Psyche doesn’t appear to be part of an asteroid family (bodies with similar orbital characteristics) so where the remnants of the collisional material that left Psyche’s core so exposed?
+Psyche doesn’t appear to be part of an asteroid family (bodies with similar orbital characteristics), so where are the remnants of the collisional material that left Psyche’s core so exposed?
 That remains a mystery too.